 You want the best.
 And you want it free.

 And don’t forget, you also want your free project management software to do the job.
 Your whole team should be able to get onboard and use its advantages without even considering overpaying for project management software.
+Because most of these project management solutions are cloud-based, it’s easy to share across your teams, no matter the time or place.
 Be careful and rank the features that you absolutely need in order to cultivate successful project management.
 The worst situation is when you enthusiastically embark on a new project – only to be stymied by its lack of features and functionality, baiting you into the paid version of the solution.

 When comparing project management software, think carefully about those features before making a decision.